Changes in Appendix F of AC 25.1309-1B

 Hence the published AC is incoherent on multiple levels, drastically different from the previous versions, and can’t be used to make any compliance showings at all.
 The only way to “fix” it would be to revert to the Arsenal/NPRM/EASA version, which (as described previously) gives a simple, straightforward, and correct calculation of the normalized average probability in all possible circumstances for both active and latent faults with any possible repair strategies, phase dependence, etc. Indeed, harmonizing on this calculation was the ostensible purpose of the new rulemaking activity in the first place.
 Also, on an administrative level, it seems questionable whether such an extensive re-writing of the key definitions in Appendix F, attempting to introduce such a fundamental change (and disharmony), should be introduced without public comment.

 Another minor peculiarity (among many) of the published AC is the introduction of the “end of flight” notation for latent elements.
-This is odd because, even for active elements, the computed probability is for the end of the flight, i.e., if an element is checked good at the start of the flight, we compute the probability of the fault occurring by the end of the flight, taking the full flight length into account.
-The idea that “end of flight” applies uniquely to latent faults is a misconception, and it provides a strong hint as to where the re-write may have originated.
+This is odd because, even for active elements, the computed probability is for the end of the flight, e.g., if an element is checked good at the start of the flight, we compute the probability of the fault occurring by the end of the flight, taking the full flight length into account.
+The idea that “end of flight” applies uniquely to latent faults is a somewhat peculiar misconception, and it provides a strong hint as to where the re-write may have originated.

 On the subject of normalization, the original versions of AC 25.1309-1 and AC 25.1309-1A in 1982 and 1988 respectively each included a single, somewhat labored, sentence, different in the two versions, but both struggling to articulate some kind of exception to normalization in some vague and inconsistently-specified circumstances.
 This was based on confusion about the difference between rates and normalized probabilities, and lack of understanding of the purpose of normalization.
 In 2002 the assembled experts who developed the Arsenal version of the AC thoroughly discussed and intentionally deleted the errant sentence, and addressed normalization clearly and correctly in Appendix 3.
 Unfortunately, misunderstanding of normalization has persisted, and in the 2022 NPRM version of 25.1309-1B the following parenthetical statement was added, re-asserting this misunderstanding: